-197 Real audio samples are sourced from recent celebrity speeches and conversational videos.
-For the 198 fake audio, we not only utilize samples created using the seven latest TTS models but have also 199 expanded our dataset to include contributions from eight of the most advanced AI voice synthesis 200 models or commercial software currently available, namely CosyVoice (Du et al., 2024), Resemble, 201 Speechify, LOVO AI, Artlist, and Lipsynthesis.
-Additionally, this set includes fake audio directly collected from social media platforms like YouTube and X, further enriching the dataset with a 202 diverse range of real-world scenarios.
-This comprehensive composition is strategically designed to 203 rigorously test the generalization capabilities of our model.
-204
+Our test dataset comprises approximately 7,000 samples, balanced equally between real and fake audio.
+Real audio samples are sourced from recent celebrity speeches and conversational videos on platforms such as YouTube.
+For the fake audio, we not only utilize samples created using the seven latest TTS models but have also expanded our dataset to include contributions from eight of the most advanced AI voice synthesis models or commercial software currently available, namely CosyVoice (Du et al., 2024), Resemble, Speechify, LOVO AI, Artlist, and Lipsynthesis.
+Additionally, this set includes fake audio directly collected from social media platforms like YouTube and X, further enriching the dataset with a diverse range of real-world scenarios.
+This comprehensive composition is strategically designed to rigorously test the generalization capabilities of our model.

-Insight: Figure 8 shows that training with previous public datasets yields lower accuracy on ours.
+Insight: Figure 3 shows that training with previous public datasets yields lower accuracy on ours.
 Additionally, removing high-quality deepfake samples from our training set significantly also reduces accuracy, highlighting their importance."